CristianSifuentes/C-sharp/README.md

 ## C# 6.0 Features
 - **Expression-Bodied Members:** Simplify methods and properties.
-     * Key Features
      * Reduces boilerplate code, making it more concise and readable.
      * Allows concise definitions for methods, properties, and constructors.
 - **String Interpolation:** Enhance string formatting with embedded expressions.
-     * Key Features
      * Allows embedding expressions directly in string literals using `$"..."`.
      * Simplifies string formatting, improving clarity and maintainability.
 - **Null-Conditional Operators (`?.`):** Simplify null checks in code.
-     * Key Features
      * Simplifies null checks by safely accessing members of an object without throwing a `NullReferenceException`.
      * Enhances safety and reduces repetitive null checks.
 - **Null-Coalescing Operator (`??`):** Provides a fallback value when a nullable expression evaluates to null.